mar-muel/local-geocode/README.md

 * `min_population_cutoff` (default: 30k): Cities below this population size are excluded
 * `large_city_population_cutoff` (default: 200k): Cities with a population size larger than this will be prioritized.
 Example: "New York, USA" will result in "New York" as the first result, and not "USA".

+If you change these values, make sure to add the recompute flag `python main.py prepare --recompute` or `gc.prepare(recompute=True)`.

 Note that the prioritization is not always perfect.
 In general the prioritization is as follows:
 1) Large cities
 2) Administrative areas
 3) Smaller places

+Please open an issue, if you run into problems!